sergiorosendo/sale_price_prediction/README.md

 	`$ pip install -r requirements.txt`

-Using *conda* is preferred, *pip* may fail to install some libraries like *shap* if some microsoft visual studio resources are not already installed.
+Using *conda* is preferred, *pip* may fail to install libraries like *shap* in *Windows*, if some microsoft visual studio resources are not already installed.

 ### Executing Notebooks